ceciliajs/vschoolprojects/README.md

 # Vschool Projects
 Currently in a coding bootcamp named Vschool - these are the projects I'm working on to learn Web Development.

-Module 1 Projects:
+## Module 1 Projects:

-Terminal Practice - Practice using the terminal by creating directories, files, etc.
+<b>Terminal Practice</b> - Practice using the terminal by creating directories, files, etc.

-CSS Flags - Practice using CSS by making different flags of multiple countries.
+<b>CSS Flags</b> - Practice using CSS by making different flags of multiple countries.

-Responsive Color Grid - Make a grid of colors and then turn them responsive.
+<b>Responsive Color Grid</b> - Make a grid of colors and then turn them responsive.

-Business Time - Practice what you've learn so far by creating your own mini website for a business.
+<b>Business Time</b> - Practice what you've learn so far by creating your own mini website for a business.

-CSS Grid Practice - Practice using CSS Grid Layout
+<b>CSS Grid Practice</b> - Practice using CSS Grid Layout

-Node Calculator - Creating a calculator using pure JavaScript
+<b>Node Calculator</b> - Creating a calculator using pure JavaScript

-Escape Room - A game where you try to escape the room by finding a key to the door.
+<b>Escape Room</b> - A game where you try to escape the room by finding a key to the door.

-Daily Planet Editor - Fix the code.
+<b>Daily Planet Editor</b> - Fix the code.

-DJ Event listener - make a dj our of colors using event listeners
+<b>DJ Event listener</b> - make a dj our of colors using event listeners

-DOM Manipulation Oylmpics - Use the DOM to try to help with making the code work.
+<b>DOM Manipulation Oylmpics</b> - Use the DOM to try to help with making the code work.

-DOM Debug - Use the DOM to debug the code
+<b>DOM Debug</b> - Use the DOM to debug the code

-Mom's Shopping List - Create a shopping list that will allow you to take away and add new items to the list.
+<b>Mom's Shopping List</b> - Create a shopping list that will allow you to take away and add new items to the list.

-Loops and Arrays Practice - practice looping htorugh arrays
+<b>Loops and Arrays Practice</b> - practice looping through arrays

-Loop Olympics -
+<b>Loop Olympics</b> - More loop practice!

+<b>Array Methods Exercise</b> - Practice array methods

+<b>Forception</b> - Practice nested loops

-Array Methods Exercise -
+<b>String Methods exercise</b> - Practice string methods

-Forception -
+<b>Employee Records</b> - Create a collection of employee's information for a fictious company using constructor functions.

+<b>Bugs on a Plane</b> - fix the bugs in the code

+<b>FizzBuzz</b> - Write a short program that prints each number from 1 to 100 on a new line.
+For each multiple of 3, print "Fizz" instead of the number.
+For each multiple of 5, print "Buzz" instead of the number.
+For numbers which are multiples of both 3 and 5, print "FizzBuzz" instead of the number.

+<b>Problem Solving Challenege</b> - Use your problem solving skills to create code for this assignment.

+<b>Final Project: Colossal Adventure RPG</b> - Create a game where a player can interact and make choices in the console.

+## Module 2 Projects:

+<b>Simple HTMl Calculator</b> - Create a simple calculator that can Add, Subtract, and Multiply.